goldexrobot/core.integration.backend/README.md

 ## Callbacks

-Goldex backend sends optional HTTP requests to notify the business backend about a new events or to request some information for the vending terminal in real time.
+Goldex backend sends optional HTTP requests to notify the business backend about new events or to request some information for the machine in real time.

 See `POST /callbacks` in [Swagger](https://goldexrobot.github.io/core.integration.backend/#api-v1).

-For instance: items evaluation, storage interaction, etc.

-Exact endpoints to call by Goldex should be defined in a call to the Goldex API.

 The HTTP requests are: **callbacks** and **named proxy endpoints** (see below).